+We had a great trip to San Francisco!
 Underlying all successful travel is grinding out energy from the kids…I mean if we’re keeping it real.
-Now, doing this in ways that we too enjoy…this can get tricky…but we scored when my MIL was able to get reservations (yes, you must make reservations!) at Muir Woods National Monument!
-We had a fun hike for everyone, beautiful weather, listened to an educational forest ranger who spoke about the Redwoods…and Gman got a Junior Ranger Badge (which he took adorably seriously, I mean so so cute!!).
-And its all just a quick drive North if the City.
-One of the few remaining old growth Redwood Forests remaining, the Muir Woods National Monument is a can’t miss when visiting Northern California.
+Now, doing this in ways that we too enjoy…this can get tricky.
+We scored when my MIL was able to get reservations (yes, you must make reservations!) at Muir Woods National Monument!
+We enjoyed a fun hike for everyone in beautiful weather and Gman got a Junior Ranger Badge (which he took adorably seriously, I mean so so cute!!).
+And, its just a quick drive North of the City.
+One of the few remaining old growth Redwood Forests remaining, Muir Woods National Monument is a “can’t miss” when visiting Northern California.

-There are led walks and educational programs throughout the day- we watched this Forest Ranger speak- she had the kids and adults alike engaged and we learned a TON about the history and ecosystem within.
-Our kids loved it.
+There are led walks and educational programs throughout the day.
+We watched this Forest Ranger speak and she had the kids and adults alike engaged.
+We learned a TON about the history and ecosystem of Redwood Forests.
+Our kids loved it!

-There are a wide variety of hiking options inside Muir Woods…couch potatoes and hiking enthusiasts alike will find a perfect match.
-Those just looking to see the Redwoods can explore on a wooden decking that is flat…and those more adventurous can explore a wide network of trails.
+There are a wide variety of hiking options inside Muir Woods.
+Couch potatoes and hiking enthusiasts alike will find a perfect match.
+Those just looking to see the Redwoods can explore on an expansive sprawl of wooden decking that is flat…and those more adventurous can explore a wide network of trails above.

 Tips on Visiting Muir Woods with Kids: